The Certificate Program in Medieval Studies provides an opportunity to study the Middle Ages and develop skills important to medievalists.Enroll

-The Certificate Program in Medieval Studies offers courses and seminars for students interested in Art History, Comparative Literature, English, French, Latin American, Iberian and Latino Cultures, History, Music, Philosophy, Political Science, and Theatre.
+The Certificate Program in Medieval Studies offers courses and seminars for students interested in Art History, Comparative Literature, English, French, Latin American, Iberian, and Latino Cultures, History, Music, Philosophy, Political Science, or Theatre.
 Students who complete the interdisciplinary concentration receive a certificate in Medieval Studies.

 The program enables students interested in medieval studies to broaden their knowledge of medieval culture and to pursue their interests in a more comprehensive context than that afforded by specialization in a single field.
 Since it emphasizes interdisciplinary research, the Medieval Studies program also encourages students to follow a pattern of studies that reflects the interdisciplinary conditions in which the works of the Middle Ages were created.

 In addition to The Graduate Center’s Mina Rees Library, the student engaged in medieval studies enjoys the resources of over sixty libraries, museums, and collections in the Greater New York area that have special medieval materials.
 Among these are the New York Public Library, the Pierpont Morgan Library, the Metropolitan Museum of Art (including the Cloisters), the American Numismatic Society, the Grolier Club of New York, the Jewish Theological Seminary, and the General Theological Seminary.
 A student association, The Medieval Study, provides opportunities for the presentation of papers and for mutual exchange among students in the various disciplines.
 The program also sponsors a series of colloquia.